 In this case an STunnel or Pound SSL Virtual Service is defined on the appliance and an SSL certificate is uploaded and associated to the Virtual Service.
 Data is encrypted from the client to the load balancer, but is unencrypted from the load balancer to the backend servers as shown above.
-If you require SSL bridging where the data is re-encrypted to the backend servers, please refer to page 159).
+If you require SSL bridging where the data is reencrypted from the load balancer to the backend servers, please details are available here.